Mazamars312/Analogue-MPU-Template/README.md

 * core.cpp/h this is where the main core could should be for polling data and reseting the core.

 ### The core itself
+* The core will automativly start once and run the mpu.bin file when uploaded

+Addresses:
+* MPU Address 0xFFFFFF00 - 0xFFFFFF1C / APF Address 0xFFFFFF00 - 0xFFFFFF1C - There are 8 Registors that the APF interact.json can use to commumicate with the MPU processor
+* MPU Address 0xFFFFFF20 - 0xFFFFFF4c - These are for the reading the joystick inputs from the APF Framework APF Target Dataslot commands
+* MPU Address 0xFFFFFF80 - target_dataslot_id
+* MPU Address 0xFFFFFF84 - target_dataslot_bridgeaddr
+* MPU Address 0xFFFFFF88 - target_dataslot_length
+* MPU Address 0xFFFFFF8C - target_dataslot_slotoffset
+* MPU Address 0xFFFFFF90 - {target_dataslot_ack, target_dataslot_done, target_dataslot_err[2:0]}

+UART Timing
+* MPU Address 0xFFFFFF94 - uart_divisor = This is calculated in the UART.c program with the formula ((sys_clock * 1000)/uart_rate)
+* MPU Address 0xFFFFFF94 - sysclk_frequency = This is to advise the UART and timers what the CPU clock rate is in MHZ

+Timers
+* MPU Address 0xFFFFFFC4 - millisecond_counter_1 - This will show the interupt counter in Milliseconds
+* MPU Address 0xFFFFFFC8 - interupt_counter_1 - This will set the interrupt timer to interrupt the CPU when both the interrupt mask is on and the counter is greater or equal to this number
+* MPU Address 0xFFFFFFCC - millisecond_counter_2 - This will show the interupt counter in Milliseconds

+HPS Bus control
+* MPU Address 0xFFFFFFD0 - {io_ss2, io_ss1,io_ss0,io_clk,1'b0,IO_DOUT[15:0]}
+* MPU Address 0xFFFFFFD0 - {io_ack, IO_WIDE, IO_DIN}

+Interrupt Mask
+* MPU Address 0xFFFFFFF4 - {interupt_output_1, interupt_output_1_reg, timerenabled}

 ## Why do things take some time to load or save?